Svengoolie Meets the DC Universe in the pages of DC Comics

 Svengoolie is not exactly a stranger to DC Comics.
 In 2018, Mad Magazine lovingly spoofed Svengoolie (and "MehTV").
 Now, the iconic horror host will rub shoulders with Batman, Superman, Wonder Woman and more!

-Look for the first installment of the four-part tale in DC comics published on October 16.
-Collect the rest of the story in titles hitting stands on subsequent Wednesdays — October 23, October 30 and November 6.
+Look for the first installment of the four-part tale in DC comics published on October 30.
+Collect the rest of the story in titles hitting stands on subsequent Wednesdays — November 6, November 13, November 20.
 (You can find a list of DC issues coming out those weeks here and here.)

 Fans will cherish this charming adventure, which celebrates the 40th anniversary of Rich Koz first stepping into the Svengoolie role.